Ever wonder how to create a tilt-shift effect without having to buy special lenses? You can do that with freelensing.

 To make it easy for you, start with Aperture Priority first.
 Set the aperture you want and let the camera decide which shutter speed to use.

-Find an area you want to photograph and half press your shutter to get your camera’s exposure reading.
+Find an area you want to photograph and half press your shutter to get your camera’s

 Take note of your shutter speed and switch to Manual Mode.
 Then move the camera dial responsible for changing the shutter speed.